 Ms. Cole specializes in the care of children with complex developmental and behavioral challenges.
 She has particular expertise in autism, intellectual disability, fetal alcohol spectrum disorders, cerebral palsy, and the health and behavioral challenges these children experience.
 She provides comprehensive care, looking at the interaction between health, development, child behavior, family and community factors.

 Ms. Cole bases her patient care approach on listening to families.
 Families know their child best and she recognizes the importance of working toward family goals for their child.
 Visits are usually low-pressure for the child, as she works hard to engage children in activities and topics of their interest and ability.

 Ms. Cole has a great deal of experience in helping families who are considering use of medication to treat challenging behavior.
-She helps families to clearly identify goals for treatment and maximize non-medicine treatments, helps families think about their own values and preferences, and engages families in shared decision making.
+She helps families to clearly identify goals for treatment and maximize non-medicine treatments.
+She helps families think about their own values and preferences, and engages families in shared decision making.
 She was a lead author on two toolkits published by the Autism Treatment Network supporting safe and effective use of medicine in children with autism and other developmental disabilities.
 "Should My Child Take Medicine for Behavior: A Decision Aid for Parents of Children with Autism," and "Safe And Effective Use of Medicines for Challenging Behavior: a Toolkit for Families."

 Ms. Cole conducts research on Autism Spectrum Disorders, psychopharmacology, and Shared Decision Making.
 She is co-PI of the University of Rochester's Autism Treatment Network grant and Autism Intervention Network- Physical Health Grants.